FHU/2023-os-memes/_posts/2023-02-08-LTsoccer-scheduler-mlfq-meme.md

 ---
-title:
+title:  Voodoo Constants
-author:
+author: lt
-image:
+image: Voodoo Constants.jpg
-chapter:
+chapter: 8
 ---
-Update the above data, include an image of your original meme, and replace this text with your meme explanation.
+Jon Ousterhout was against Voo-Doo Constants, and said to avoid them at all costs.
+Therefore, this meme shows that Ousterhout and Voo-Doo Constants do not get along with each other.